 The passengers on the Mayflower knew the New World was populated with people; people they referred to as savages primarily because they dressed and worshiped differently than folks back in England.
-Some of these Natives belonged to the Wampanoag Confederacy of tribes, numbering an estimated 12,000 in the early 1600’s.
+Some of these Natives belonged to the Wampanoag Nation of communities, numbering an estimated 30,000 in the early 1600’s.
 At the time the English Pilgrim and Adventurer settlers began exploring Cape Cod the Wampanoags were ruled by Sachem Massasoit (also known as Ousamequin) who lived in what is today Rhode Island.
 He and his brother, Ouadequina, are sometimes known as the Two Kings.
-Massasoit also occasionally looked for help from another Native leader, Samoset of the Monhegan tribe.
+Massasoit also occasionally looked for help from another Native leader, Samoset of the Monhegan community.
 Samoset spoke some English as a result of his encounters with earlier English fishermen.

 From Slave to Interpreter